mcl21us/wc-paymaya-payment-gateway/README.md

 # Maya Business Plugin

-***WOOCOMMERCE FIX WITH ITEM/PRODUCTS NAME ON MAYA PAYMENT CHECKOUT***

-This is the repository of the official Maya Business payment gateway plugin
+This is not  the official repository of Maya Business payment gateway plugin

+Modification/Changes:

+***WOOCOMMERCE FIX WITH ITEM/PRODUCTS NAME INSTEAD OF "WOOCOMMERCE PRODUCT" ON MAYA PAYMENT CHECKOUT***

 ## Give your customers a better online checkout experience